Erikba700/network_project/README.md

 # IP Messenger Receiver

 This project is a basic IP-based messaging receiver that listens for incoming messages, displays them, and logs them to a file.
-The project works over TCP/IP, receiving messages encoded in XML format.
-The system logs every received message with a timestamp and prints the details to the terminal.
+It works over TCP/IP and receives messages encoded in XML format.
+Every received message is logged with a timestamp and printed to the terminal.

+---

 ## Features